stacks-network/stacks-core/docs/init.md

 Copy org.stacks.stacks-blockchain.plist into ~/Library/LaunchAgents.
 Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.stacks.stacks-blockchain.plist`.

-This Launch Agent will cause the stacks-blockchain to start whenever the user logs in.
+This Launch Agent will **not** start the stacks-blockchain whenever the user logs in.

+To start the service, you'll need to manually run the start command: `launchctl start org.stacks.stacks-blockchain`

 NOTE: This approach is intended for those wanting to run stacks-blockchain as the current user.
 You will need to modify org.stacks.stacks-blockchain.plist if you intend to use it as a